-This RC 1:48 Zubr was designed and built by Mr Benoît Raynal and his friend Didier, an experienced boat models maker.
-This page contains his explanations.
+This radio-controlled Zubr Class hovercraft was designed and built by Mr Benoît Raynal and his friend Didier, an experienced boat models maker.
+This page contains his explainations.

 The following text was translated from French to English, please forgive the imperfect translation.
 The original French version is available here.